fdlogic/Placa_I-0_internet/README.md

-# I / O board with internet access
+# Relay board with internet access

 This board can handle loads of up to 10A in AC through Internet access.
 Your specifications are given below.